Rockit (instrumental)

 "Rockit" is a composition recorded by American jazz pianist Herbie Hancock and produced by Bill Laswell and Michael Beinhorn.
-Hancock released it as a single from his 1983 album Future Shock.
+Hancock released it as a single from his twenty-ninth album, Future Shock (1983).
 The selection was composed by Hancock, Laswell, and Beinhorn.

-The track was driven by its deejay scratch style, performed primarily by DXT, and its music video created by Godley & Creme, which was put in high rotation on MTV.
+The track was driven by its deejay scratch style, performed primarily by DXT, and its music video created by Godley & Creme, featuring the robotic art of Jim Whiting, which was put in high rotation on MTV.
 "Rockit" won a Grammy Award for Best R&B Instrumental Performance in 1983, and it won five MTV Video Music Awards in 1984.
+In 2022 and 2025, Rolling Stone and Billboard magazine included the song in their lists of the best dance songs of all time.

 Recording

 "Rockit" was constructed and composed during the recording process, first at BC Studio in Gowanus, Brooklyn, with additional overdubs at RPM Studios in Manhattan, then Hancock's home studio in West Hollywood, and finally at Eldorado studio in Hollywood, Los Angeles.
 The production duo of Material (bassist Bill Laswell and synth player Michael Beinhorn) were based at Martin Bisi's BC Studio, recording experimental, no wave and underground club music.
 Hancock's 25-year-old manager, Tony Meilandt, approached Laswell to write a new track for Hancock, whose career needed a boost.
-To gauge this potential new direction for his career, Hancock accompanied Laswell to hear a set of popular club deejays including Afrika Bambaataa and D.ST spin at Roxy NYC in front of an enthusiastic crowd.
+To gauge this potential new direction for his career, Hancock accompanied Laswell to hear a set of popular club DJs including Afrika Bambaataa and D.ST spin at Roxy NYC in front of an enthusiastic crowd.
 Warily eyeing the crowd, which to him looked like a riot, Hancock needed more convincing by Meilandt before he contracted with Laswell's team to deliver two tracks.
 Meilandt later said "Herbie was very much ready" to try a new kind of sound.

 At BC Studios, Beinhorn used a new Oberheim DMX drum machine to lay down a basic beat, and Laswell brought in Daniel Ponce to augment this with Afro-Cuban batá drums.
 Ponce played the three drums one at a time during three recording passes, to make it sound like three drummers invoking a Santería spirit.
 Grand Mixer D.ST came to the studio with two deejay friends from his group Infinity Rappers to scratch for the track, bringing his own vinyl which included "Change the Beat" by Fab Five Freddy, (which had been recorded in the same studio).
 D.ST found an interesting portion of the 12-inch vinyl near the end – the voice of manager Roger Trilling saying "Ahhh!
 This stuff is really fresh" through the studio's vocoder – and he scratched through that section.
 Trilling had been playing with the vocoder in the studio, mocking Elektra Records executive Bruce Lundvall who was in the habit of sitting back in his chair and declaring a song "fresh" if he liked it, without knowing that the word fresh was current in hip-hop subculture.
 This moment was captured on tape, and Laswell worked it into the conclusion of "Change the Beat".